mlandry22/av-hikeathon/README.md

 Where train4 uses `MOD_SPLIT<-0` in [modeling_day1.R line 38](https://github.com/mlandry22/av-hikeathon/blob/488015be3d6efab47081fc45e20b875e60434ca2/modeling_day1.R#L38) and train4b uses `MOD_SPLIT<-1`.
 The data sets are identical otherwise.

-And the accuracy settings of 5 and 6 are the only difference in the pairs of models, with the impact being that all 6 million rows were used for the 6/2/1 models and about 80% or so used for the 5/2/1, and also the ensembling step is more advanced.
+And the accuracy settings of 5 and 6 are the only difference in the pairs of models, with the impact being that all 6 million rows were used for the 6/2/1 models and about 80% or so used for the 5/2/1, and also the ensembling step has two levels instead of one ([Driverless AI documentation](http://docs.h2o.ai/driverless-ai/latest-stable/docs/userguide/running-experiment.html)).

 Further details of each model:
 Experiment kevepuve